digma-ai/opentelemetry-instrumentation-digma-django/README.md

 pip install opentelemetry-instrumentation-digma-django
 ```

-Via pip, or add to your requirements/toml file.
+Via pip, or add to your requirements/toml file and update your environment.

 ### Building the package from source